Doped Holographic Superconductors in Gubser-Rocha model: Conductivities in The Normal Phase

 \subsubsection{A case without momentum dissipation}

-First, we study the AC conductivity in a case without momentum dissipation, $m=0$, i.e., the system preserves the translational invariance.
-Here, we set $r_0=1$ for simplicity.
+We study the AC conductivity in a case without momentum dissipation, $m=0$, i.e., the system preserves the translational invariance.
+We consider the symmetey between conductivities in normal phase.
 As reported in a different two-currents model \cite{bigazzi2012unbalanced}, our system also enjoys the symmetry about $\text{x}$:

 We have checked the above symmetry numerically.
-See Appendix B for details.
+We show the results compared with the case where there is momentum dissipation later.

-We fix $Q=1$, and compare the effects of different doping parameters x on the conductivity.
+We compare the effects of different doping parameters x on the conductivity.
 Figure \ref{fig:Figure3} shows the AC conductivity for various $\text{x}$ in a case without momentum dissipation.
-In Figure \ref{fig:Figure3}, we find that with the increase of doping $\text{x}$, the asymptotic value of real part of the conductivity at $\omega=0$ also increases due to the increases of the density of carriers.
+In Fig.\ref{fig:Figure3}, we find that with the increase of doping $\text{x}$, the asymptotic value of real part of the conductivity at $\omega=0$ also increases due to the increases of the density of carriers.
 Remark that the DC conductivity is actually infinite due to the presence of the Dirac delta at $\omega=0$ in this case.
 According to \cite{davison2015incoherent}, such a finite part of the real part of the conductivity in the vicinity of $\omega=0$ can be understood as the incoherent conductivity $\sigma_Q$.
+The analytic expression for $\sigma_Q$ will be obtained by performing the low-frequency expansion but we leave it as a future study.
+For larger $\text{x}$, one can see the broad peak around $\omega = 0$ in the real part of the $\sigma_A$.
+It implies there is a Drude-like peak with a finite width in addition to the delta peak of the translational symmetry.